schvmq/IT110-Group3-Portfolio/README.md

-# Project Kemerut - Group Portfolio & Quote Generator
+# The Quote Collective - Group Portfolio & Quote Generator

 A group portfolio website featuring a Random Quote Generator that fetches inspirational quotes from a public API.